Object Management Group: History

 Founded in 1989 by eleven companies (including Hewlett-Packard, IBM, Sun Microsystems, Apple Computer, American Airlines, iGrafx, and Data General), OMG's initial focus was to create a heterogeneous distributed object standard.
 The founding executive team included Christopher Stone and John Slitz.
-Current leadership includes chairman and CEO Richard Soley, President and COO Bill Hoffman and Vice President and Technical Director Jason McC.
-Smith.
+Current leadership includes chairman and CEO Bill Hoffman and Technical Director Mike Bennett.
+Dr. Richard Soley, who led OMG from its creation onwards and was its Chairman and President, died in 2023.

-Since 2000, the group's international headquarters has been located in Boston, Massachusetts.
+Since 2000, the group's international headquarters has been located in Boston, Massachusetts; however, OMG's corporate office is now virtual.

+OMG is a standards development organization whose technical work is accomplished by Task Forces, Special Interest Groups, and an Architecture Board (Structure and Governance).

+Over OMG's history, its members have defined more than 200 standard specifications.
+A few of the most widely known OMG standards are mentioned below.